gulfofmaine/climatology_py_dash/Readme.md

 # Climatology Py Dash

-Generate climatologies for NERACOOS data on the fly, based on what is avaliable on the Mariner's Dashboard.
+Generate climatologies for NERACOOS data on the fly, based on what is available on the Mariner's Dashboard.

-This is built with [Marimo](https://marimo.io/) which is a hybrid notebook and app framework to allow rapid iteration and then a Streamlit-like experiance.
+This is built with [Marimo](https://marimo.io/) which is a hybrid notebook and app framework to allow rapid iteration and then a Streamlit-like experience.

 ## Commands